/entrackr/media/media_files/2025/07/17/funding-2025-07-17-10-35-34.png)

-Homegrown quick service restaurant chain Burger Singh has raised Rs 47.15 crore (around $5.5 million) in a fresh round co-led by Negen Value Fund and Nine Rivers Capital.
-Rhodium Trust also participated alongside 19 other investors.
+Homegrown quick service restaurant chain Burger Singh is raising Rs 47.15 crore (around $5.5 million) in a fresh round co-led by Negen Value Fund and Nine Rivers Capital.
+Rhodium Trust will also participate alongside 19 other investors.

 As per regulatory filings accessed via the Registrar of Companies (RoC), the board approved a special resolution to issue 4,994 compulsory cumulative preference shares at an issue price of Rs 94,430 each to raise the funds.

-Negen Value Fund and Nine Rivers Capital contributed Rs 12 crore each, while Rhodium Trust invested Rs 8.5 crore.
-Turner Morrison and Thapar Family Trust pitched in with Rs 3.5 crore and Rs 2 crore, respectively.
+Negen Value Fund and Nine Rivers Capital will contribute Rs 12 crore each, while Rhodium Trust will invest Rs 8.5 crore.
+Turner Morrison and Thapar Family Trust will pump in with Rs 3.5 crore and Rs 2 crore, respectively.
 The round also saw participation from individual investors, including Vikas Kapur, Nomita Kapur, Sarfaraz Singh, and Rohit Khattar.

-The company plans to deploy the capital towards operations, capex, expansion, and general corporate purposes.
-As per Entrackr’s estimates, Burger Singh has been valued at around Rs 458 crore ($54 million) post-money.
+The company plans to deploy the capital towards operations, capex, expansion, and general corporate purposes, according to the filings.
+As per Entrackr’s estimates, Burger Singh will be valued at around Rs 458 crore ($54 million) post-money.
+The company may raise additional capital in this round, and the valuation will vary accordingly.

 Burger Singh runs a hybrid model with both company-owned and franchise-led outlets, serving a range of burgers, momos, fries, beverages, and desserts.
 The chain currently has over 175 outlets across 75 cities and aims to scale its footprint to more than 1,000 outlets by 2026.